Stuart Fairchild Player Props: Reds vs. Phillies

 |Games w/1+ RBI

+- Phillies pitchers combine to allow 15 total home runs at a rate of 1.3 per game (to rank 17th in baseball).

-- Falter (0-1) gets the start for the Phillies, his second of the season.
+- The Phillies will send Falter (0-1) to make his third start of the season.

-- His most recent time out came on Sunday against the Texas Rangers, when the left-hander went 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- The lefty last appeared on Saturday against the Cincinnati Reds, when he tossed five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.